 - Sexually explicit profanity.

 The experience of the GVC in dealing with this issue during its initial two years led its members to conclude that, while difficult in some ways to assess, emotional abuse is no less real or damaging than physical/sexual abuse and that addressing it effectively as an organization—including that individual cases brought forward to the GVC will be responded to in a formal process, as are cases of physical/sexual abuse—is a critical part of Solidarity’s responsibility to maintain a healthy and safe environment for all members.
-In cases of Psychological/Emotional Battering, incidents of this behavior can sometimes be directly observed by members in the public formal and informal spaces of our group.
-Continuing education and discussion about the issue of emotional/psychological battering and abuse is important.
-Education is needed to raise awareness of emotional//psychological abuse along a comprehensive continuum ranging from isolated incidents that are common in all relationships to more serious and chronic patterns of emotional battering, e.g. patterns of ongoing “gaslighting” (see description in Category 2, below).
+In cases of Psychological/Emotional Abuse/Assault, incidents of this behavior can sometimes be directly observed by members in the public formal and informal spaces of our group.
+Continuing education and discussion about issues of gendered violence, including specifically intimate partner violence and emotional abuse, are important.
+Education is needed to raise awareness of emotional/psychological abuse occurring along a comprehensive continuum ranging from isolated incidents that are common in all relationships to more serious and chronic patterns of emotional battering, e.g. patterns of ongoing “gaslighting” (see description in Category 2, below).

 What is our attitude toward the criminal (in)justice system?
-Solidarity members share critiques of the criminal (in)justice system, particularly with regard to its destructive impact on communities of color and working people.
+Solidarity members share critiques of the criminal justice system, particularly with regard to its destructive impact on communities of color and working people.

 Survivors may want to press legal charges against rapists and abusers.
 They may also, for various reasons (for example: immigration status, the role of police in communities of color, the terrible track record of the criminal justice system in dealing with rape and domestic violence, or concern for an aggressor) not want to press charges.
 We also recognize that there will be instances where it is not possible for the survivor to avoid calling on the police.

 Sexual assault and other forms of gendered violence fundamentally take away a person’s power.
-It is important that the process following sexual assault restores the survivor’s agency and allows her to take responsibility for decisions like whether or not to go to the police.
-In addition, policies discouraging survivors to go to the police have a history on the left of being used to demean survivors, reinforce patriarchal norms, and cover up instances of sexual assault.
+It is important that the process following sexual assault restores the survivor’s agency and allows them to take responsibility for decisions like whether or not to go to the police.
+In addition, there is a history in the Left of discouraging survivors from going to the police.
+Solidarity affirms that its support for survivors is in no way contingent on whether they choose to go to the police.

-Whatever the survivor’s decision, Solidarity needs an internal process for dealing with sexual violence and battering.
-Especially given our critique of the criminal (in)justice system, we believe it is imperative to have an alternative process that supports survivors and holds aggressors accountable.
+Whatever the survivor’s decision, Solidarity needs an internal process for dealing with reports of gendered violence.
+Especially given our critique of the criminal justice system, we believe it is imperative to have an alternative process that supports survivors and holds aggressors accountable.
 Gendered and sexual violence is part of a continuum of sexist aggression and patriarchal behaviors which not only harm individual survivors but which can create an organizational atmosphere which isolates and devalues women, and hampers our collective political participation.
 When such an atmosphere goes unchallenged or tacitly supported by members and leaders in an organization, it creates a situation where women are functionally second-class citizens and the organization as a whole rightly stands to lose legitimacy in the eyes of feminist and movement activists.

-We also recognize that Solidarity many not have the resources or expertise to handle serious cases.
-But radical women of color organizations such as INCITE have been at the forefront of developing community-based accountability processes as an alternative to the police and courts.
+We also recognize that Solidarity may not have the resources or expertise to handle serious cases.
+But radical women of color-led organizations such as INCITE have been at the forefront of developing community-based accountability processes as an alternative to the police and courts.
 While recognizing that implementing alternatives is difficult and time-consuming, they also argue that alternatives are imperative.
-We are also of varying opinions about to what extent Solidarity, as a small, geographically disparate, voluntary organization can be thought of in terms parallel to these communities.
+We are also of varying opinions about the extent to which Solidarity, as a small, geographically disparate, voluntary organization can be thought of in terms parallel to these communities.

 Guiding Precepts for Our Response: